crashdemons/tiny_sha3-wasm/README.md

 Very small, readable implementation of the FIPS 202 and SHA3 hash function.
 Public domain.
 Rebuilt for Webassembly (WASM) support.

+As of recent versions this project also has support for Keccak 3 with results compliance with [some online sources](https://asecuritysite.com/encryption/s3?m=test).

 live demo: https://crashdemons.github.io/tiny_sha3-wasm

 Building WASM